Hod04/Actix-web-boilerplate/README.md

-# Code-Snippets App
+# Actix-web boilerplate

-An app for adding, removing and editing code snippets.
-Built with Actix and evtl. with React & Redux on the client side.
+A for building web apps with actix-web and tokio-postgress in Rust

 ## Prerequisites